bwogit/CI_PP2_GAME/README.md

 ### Site User

-1. I want to know the rules of the games
+1. I want help on how how to play the game
 2. I want to be able to see the player and computer scores
 3. I want to be able to navigate the site intuitively
 4. I want to be able to see who is winning each play